ToneAPI/ToneAPI_backend/README.md

 # Documentation
 **DISCLAIMER: DOCUMENTATION ISNT UP TO DATE.
 WILL UPDATE SOON**

-An OpenAPI file is located in `reference/OpenAPI.yml`
+An OpenAPI file is located in `docs` directory

-Alternatively, you can find it converted to markdown at [https://legonzaur.github.io/ToneAPI_backend/openapi](https://legonzaur.github.io/ToneAPI_backend/openapi)
+Alternatively, you can find it converted at https://toneapi.github.io/ToneAPI_backend/